milanvdmaaten/portfolio/content/blog/floor-planner/index.md

       ## Roomplanner, part of Floorplanner

       Roomplanner is an extension of Floorplanner.
 A platform, based around a floor plan editor that runs in every browser.
-The tool gives users the ability to make great looking architectural visualisations of their home and interior in an easy and accessible way.
-Floorplanner was the first fully browser-based 2D & 3D planner, and since then over 25 million users worldwide have registered for an account and in together created over 40 million plans.
+The tool gives users the ability to make great looking architectural visualisations of their home and interior.

-      Roomplanner is embedded within home and living product webshops.
+      The Roomplanner extension is embedded within home and living webshops.
 Users use Roomplanner to view the webshops' products in a room they created themselves.
   - type: imagesBlock
     size: medium
     carrousel: false